 Using the Currency in Kuala Lumpur

-Malaysian ringgit is further divided into 100 sen (think: "cents") with coins in denominations of 5, 10, 20, and 50 sen. Some of the coins are so lightweight that they seem fake!
+Malaysian ringgit is further divided into 100 sen (cents) with coins in denominations of 1, 5, 10, 20, and 50 sen. Some of the coins are so lightweight that they seem fake!
+The surprisingly small 1-sen coins are less common.

-Unlike in Thailand where coins accumulate quickly, tourists rarely end up encountering many coins in Malaysia.
+Unlike in Thailand where coins tend to accumulate quickly, tourists slowly end up encountering many coins in Malaysia beyond a few 50-sen coins.
 Prices are often deliberately rounded to the nearest ringgit.
-In some instances, supermarkets don't want to deal with coins so you'll actually get a few candies back as part of your change!
+In some instances, supermarkets don't want to deal with low-value coins, so you'll actually get a few candies back instead as part of your change!

 Since 2000, one U.S. dollar has been roughly equivalent to between 3 – 4.50 ringgit (RM3 – RM4.50).

 As usual, you will encounter currency-exchange kiosks at the airports in Kuala Lumpur as well as in malls and touristy places.
-Although sometimes exchanging money is the best option, ATMs typically offer a better rate, assuming your bank doesn't punish you too much for international transactions.
+Although exchanging money is sometimes the best option, ATMs typically offer a better rate, assuming your bank doesn't punish you too much for international transactions.
+You'll be less subject to scams perpetrated by humans if you stick to using ATMs.

 Compare the current exchange rate to the ringgit "sell" rate posted by the kiosk.
 Count your money in plain sight of the attendant before walking away from the window.